YushiOMOTE/motherbase-web/content/posts/redis-lua.md

   .invoke(&mut connection);
 ```

-So, we can easily leverage redis lua scripting features in Rust.
+So, we can easily leverage redis Lua scripting features in Rust.
 However, while Rust is a safe language, Lua is not.
 Even though Rust compiler points out most of the problems in your Rust code at compile time, Lua doesn't.
 Yes, it's an interpreter so we cannot know until we actually run it.

-So, we often suffer from runtime problems in the lua part even though the super Rust compiler is beside you.
-Additionally, debugging in redis lua script is a bit troublesome.
+So, we often suffer from runtime problems in the Lua part even though the super Rust compiler is beside you.
+Additionally, debugging in redis Lua script is a bit troublesome.
 Typical mistakes we make are:

 1. Missing arguments.